getsentry/sentry-docs/src/docs/product/performance/queries.md

 ---
-title: Query Insights
+title: Queries
 sidebar_order: 50
-description: "Learn more about the Query Insights flow, which allows you to see your database queries, and debug their performance."
+description: "Learn more about query performance monitoring, which allows you to see your database queries, and debug their performance."
+redirect_from:
+  - /product/performance/database/
+  - /product/performance/query-insights/
 ---

 If you have performance monitoring enabled and your application queries a database, you can see how your queries are performing in Sentry.

-The Query Insights flow helps you investigate the performance of your queries and get more information to improve them.
+Sentry's query monitoring helps you investigate the performance of your queries and get more information to improve them.

 Starting with the [**Queries** page](#queries-page), you get a high-level overview of how your queries are doing.
 From there, you can drill into a specific query's [**Query Summary** page](#query-summary-page) and then investigate sample events from the [Sample List](#sample-list) to better understand the context of its performance in a specific endpoint.

-The gif below demonstrates how to use Query Insights.
+The gif below demonstrates how to use performance monitoring for queries.

-<div style="position: relative; padding-bottom: calc(49.96436208125446% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/D5eQ8zzun3iYBF4Ha3mh?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Performance - Query Insights - Walkthrough"></iframe></div>
+<div style="position: relative; padding-bottom: calc(48.68055555555556% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/miaHF3SwPiABh9bZnMoq?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Performance - Queries - Walkthrough"></iframe></div>

 </br>